 All Tates Creek Middle School students are encouraged to read over the summer.
-Our Anchors, Voyagers, Navigators, Mariners, Explorers, and Odyssey and students should read at least two books over the summer and fill out an IB MYP Learner Profile One-Pager for each book.
+Our students should read at least two books over the summer and fill out an IB MYP Learner Profile One-Pager for each book.
 The IB learner profile represents 10 attributes valued by IB World Schools.
 We believe these qualities can help individuals and groups become responsible members of local, national, and global communities.
 We invite students to explore these attributes through their summer reading.

 Upon our return to school, students who have completed their summer reading one-pagers will recieve House Points and be invited to our summer reading party and book discussion group.
 This summer, our recommended summer reading list is the Kentucky Bluegrass Award Master List for 2020-21.
 However, these titles are not required, and you may read any two books of your choice.
 Below you will find the suggested reading list, one pager, and copies of the Learner Profile.